dcchien/ml-ai/README.md

-# ML & AI
+# Learn from others, explore new ideas and actually implement codes and have hands-on experience
-Machine Learning & Artificial Intelligence
+# for Machine Learning & Artificial Intelligence.

-Python3.7, ML Libraries, Tensorflow, Keras and more
+# Focus on Python3.7, ML Libraries, Tensorflow, Keras with examples, how-to and information...